Coral Reefs | Conservation| Community

 • Coral Reef Ecology – Long-term monitoring, health assessments, coral husbandry and restoration.

-• Genomics, Ecology & Bioinformatics – Using field, bench and computational skills to learn how coral microbiomes are structured across the tree of Scleractinia and their eco-evolutionary relationship within coral holobionts.
+• Microbial Ecology, Genomics & Evolution – Using field, bench and computational skills to learn how coral microbiomes are structured across the tree of Scleractinia and their eco-evolutionary relationship within coral holobionts.

-• Computational modeling – Model how coral restoration and natural hybridization influences coral population genetics over ecological and evolutionary timescales.
+• Computational Bioinformatics and Statistics – Model how coral restoration and natural hybridization influences coral population genetics over ecological and evolutionary timescales.
+GitHub ID: Troylapolice

 Coral Ancient DNA (coraDNA) – Applied breakthrough lab-based training to process and extract DNA from coral skeleton cores collected offshore from Colombia’s Caribbean coast.